Developments in the Long Quest for Economical Civilian Nuclear Power

 • Core melt and recovery

-• Shut down early due to poor economic performance
+• Shut down early due to abysmal economic performance

 The Hallam Sodium-cooled Graphite-moderated Reactor (SGR)